Distributed-MPC with Data-Driven Estimation of Bus Admittance Matrix in Voltage Control: Distributed Solution of C-PVC

-\textbf{Illustrative Example:} The distributed computation framework involving the new set of variables defined above is illustrated using a 4-Bus system shown in Fig. \ref{f2}A. Here the bus 0 is the slack bus, therefore $V_0 = 1$ p.u. and $\theta_0 = 0^{\circ}$, and these remain fixed, therefore $\Delta V_0 = 0$, and $\Delta{\theta}_0 = 0$.
-The graph representation for the rest of the network is shown in Fig. \ref{f2}B.
+\hrulefill\\ \textbf{Illustrative Example:} The distributed computation framework involving the new set of variables defined above is illustrated using a 4-Bus system shown in Fig. \ref{f2}.
+By the convention adopted above, bus 0 is the slack bus, implying $V_0 = 1$ p.u. and $\theta_0 = 0^{\circ}$, and these remain fixed, so that $\Delta V_0 = 0$, and $\Delta{\theta}_0 = 0$.

-The details of the local copies and true public variables are given next.
+The details of the local copies and true public and private variables are given next.

 For the self consistency of the variables we need:

 Hence we can define $E_i$'s as follows:

 \hrulefill